Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 WHAT DOES THIS MEAN?!

-Ouranic deities are supposed to be kept pure and not come into contact with death.
+Ouranic deities are to be kept pure and not come into contact with death.

 ‘Sorry, I’m just digging this pit because I need somewhere to bury my offerings to the DREAD QUEEN OF THE UNDERWORLD…’

-If you’re worshipping Persephone in the spring, or you’re specifically drawn to her Kore aspect then you can honour her using traditional ouranic praxis.
+If you’re worshipping Persephone in the spring or you’re specifically drawn to her Kore aspect.

-But in this post we’re focusing exclusively on her Queen of the Underworld role and thusly, only kthonic rites.
+But in this post we’re focusing exclusively on her role as Queen of the Underworld.

 Persephone Altar Ideas